-- 4.2.2 Public Notification for Special Meetings or rescheduled regular meetings of the SAWMPO Policy Board and/or TAC: A notice advising the public of the date, time and location of the special meeting or rescheduled regular meeting shall be published once in both local newspapers and posted to the SAWMPO web site not less than seven calendar days prior to the meeting. - 4.2.3 Public Notification for Special Meetings held within the community for the purpose of presenting plans, gathering public input and participation shall be published once in both local newspapers and posted to the SAWMPO web site not less than fourteen days prior to the meeting.
+Public notification for special meetings or rescheduled regular meetings of the SAWMPO Policy Board and/or TAC advising the public of the date, time, and location of the special meeting or rescheduled regular meeting shall be published once in both local newspapers and posted to the SAWMPO website not less than seven calendar days prior to the meeting.

+4.4.3 Special Meetings for the Public

+Public notification for special meetings held within the community for the purpose of presenting plans, gathering public input, and participation shall be published once in local newspapers and posted to the SAWMPO website not less than fourteen calendar days prior to the meeting.

-4.3 Public Notice Requirements for Approval and/or Amendment of Plans
+4.5 Public Notice Requirements for Approval and/or Amendment of Plans